Realization of tropical curves in abelian surfaces: Deformations to general fibers

-In \cite{N1}, the obstructions to deforming maps between varieties are calculated, where the target space is a fixed smooth complex manifold, the domain has dimension one less than that of the target, and the map is locally an embedding.
-The calculation of the obstruction in this paper is based on it, but we have to take care of the fact that $X_0$ is singular and the complex structures deform in the family $\mathcal X$.
-Also, the map $\varphi_0$ is not locally an embedding in general.
-To overcome these points, we need to reduce the calculation to the standard case introduced in the previous subsection.
-In this subsection, we prepare some setup required for it.
+In \cite{Nishinou_Obstruction_2018}, the obstructions to deforming maps between varieties are calculated in the case where the target space is a fixed smooth complex manifold, the domain has a dimension one less than the target, and the map is an immersion.
+The calculation of the obstruction in this paper is based on that in \cite{Nishinou_Obstruction_2018}, but special attention is required due to the following factors: \begin{enumerate} \item $X_0$ is singular and the complex structure deforms in the family $\mathcal X$, and \item the map $\varphi_0$ is not necessarily an immersion. \end{enumerate} To address the second issue, we reduce the calculation to the standard case introduced in the previous subsection.
+This subsection primarily deals with the potential complications arising from the deformation of $X_0$.
+However, the second issue also plays a role in the argument.